greenbone/gvmd/INSTALL.md

   format `telnet (23/tcp)`, reducing it to the new format `23/tcp`.
   This makes filtering results and delta reports more consistent.

+- `cleanup-report-formats`

+  This cleans up references to report formats that have been removed without using the DELETE_REPORT_FORMAT GMP command, for example after a built-in report format has been removed.

 - `cleanup-result-severities`

   This cleans up results with no severity by assigning the default